Clark's

-Grebe, Aechmophorus clarkii
+Clark's Grebe, Aechmophorus clarkii |

 |

-![]() Clark's and Western Grebe were long considered two forms of the same species and only recently recognized as separate.
-The picture below shows birds of both species together, the Clark's behind, and illustrates the standard distinguishing marks: Clark's has an orange rather than a greenish bill, lighter flanks, and the dark crown ends above the eye. |
+![]() Clark's and Western Grebe were long considered two forms of the same species; only recently were they recognized as separate species within the genus Aechmophorus.
+The picture below shows a Clark's behind a Western, illustrating the standard distinguishing marks: Clark's has an orange rather than a greenish bill; its dark crown ends above the eye, especially in breeding plumage; and it tends to have lighter colored flanks. |

 |